let me tell you two stories how how i became who i am today

 In the spring of 2014 i was traveling through Italy with the community college I had just graduated from.
 We were in Florence when I met another student; he was handing out flyers for a travel company he worked for.
 He talked about how he gets paid to take tourists around Europe.

 I was in awe.
-Growing up in rural iowa you don't realize jobs like that exist.
+Growing up in rural iowa I didn’t realize jobs like that exist.
 For the next few hours I had a million questions running through my head.
 The biggest was, “This guy is getting paid to travel Europe and what have I done with my life?”
 I couldn’t help but be inspired.

 Then I heard music.
 Beautiful sounds coming from a local street artist.
 I watched as everyone around stopped what they were doing and listened. a square full of strangers whom all came from different backgrounds and spoke different languages stopped to share a moment with each other.
 I’m not exactly sure what happened in that moment or how to explain it-but I instantly knew what I wanted to do.
 Travel.